 TL;DR

-- AI customer feedback analysis uses LLMs, NLP, and machine learning to turn open-text feedback from surveys, tickets, chats, and reviews into structured signals: sentiment, themes, intent, and urgency.
+- AI customer feedback analysis uses large language models, NLP, and machine learning to turn open-text feedback from surveys, tickets, chats, and reviews into structured signals: themes, sentiment, intent, entities, and urgency.

 - The real value isn't faster tagging.
 It's matching the right AI technique to the right moment in the customer journey: thematic analysis during onboarding, entity recognition in support, intent detection at renewal.

-- Implementation follows six steps: centralize sources, choose a platform, train on your data, align with KPIs, automate actions, and refine continuously.
+- Implementation follows five steps: centralize sources, choose a platform, train and maintain your models, align with KPIs, and automate actions.
 Expect 2-4 weeks for baseline accuracy after fine-tuning.

 - The metric that separates high-performing programs from reporting exercises is loop closure rate: what percentage of flagged feedback triggered a follow-up, and how many of those led to resolution.